blainechanson/who-is-wrong/README.md

 # who-is-wrong
-The ultimate single-page web app to settle petty arguments and daily disputes instantly using AI.
+The ultimate fun web app to settle petty arguments and daily disputes instantly using AI.